PLC Expansion Module: I/O, Power & Compatibility Guide

 When should I use Expansion Module?

-Expansion Module is particularly useful in scenarios such as Industrial process control and Machine automation.
+Expansion Module is particularly useful in scenarios such as Adding digital or analog field channels and Adding serial, Ethernet or fieldbus communication.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?